Core+ C++ Client

 - A connection is made to the Deephaven Enterprise Controller service.

-The connections to Authentication and Controller are made based on the
+The connections to Authentication and Controller are made based on the information downloaded from connection.json

-are maintained for as long as the SessionManager
+.
+These two connections are maintained as long as the SessionManager

 object is valid.

-All these three operations need to succeed for SessionManager
+All these operations must succeed for SessionManager

-connectivity issues, or if the infomation contained in the
+to be properly initialized, or an error results.
+When experiencing connectivity issues, or if the information contained in the connection.json

-file downloaded is wrong, you may see an error
+file downloaded is wrong, you may see an error similar to:

 Error: std::string deephaven_enterprise::utility::GetUrl(const string&)@/opt/deephaven/src/iris/DhcInDhe/cpp-client/utility/src/net.cc:121: Timeout was reached